d-german/async-test-app/README.md

 Once the container is ready, follow the same local development commands inside the container shell.

 ## Continuous Integration
-Every push or pull request triggers `.github/workflows/dotnet-vulnerability-scan.yml`, which installs .NET 8 and runs the repository-wide PowerShell vulnerability scan against all non-test projects.
+Every push or pull request triggers `.github/workflows/dotnet-vulnerability-scan.yml`, which installs .NET 8, restores the solution, and runs the repository-wide PowerShell vulnerability scan against all non-test projects.
 Fix any reported vulnerabilities before merging.